 How to Set Up a Hammock Without Trees

 Setting up a hammock without two trees is more challenging but still possible if you’re willing to consider creative solutions.
 A hammock requires two incredibly strong anchor points and there’s no shortcuts when it comes to physics.
 That said, many people have had success attaching their hammock to a tree on one end and a roof rack or car door frame on the other.
 There are also stands that work with camping hammocks like this OnCloud Hammock Stand

-- ADJUSTABLE - Each end has 6 holes spaced 4 inches apart allowing for complete adjust ability of the hook.
+- UNIVERSAL & ADJUSTABLE - This universal hammock stand can accommodate string style hammocks that are approximately 9' to 11 1/2' total length.
+Each end has 6 holes spaced 4 inches apart allowing for complete adjust ability of the hook.